TheAbyssBr0/ProjectStellaR/README.md

   - this ensures that the security is on parity with more traditional password managers which also zeroize passwords after authentication.
 * Auto-complete for services
   - It will remember anything you logged into using it previously and it will suggest them if you're typing out a similar name.
 Press arrow keys to select and Tab to complete!
+* New users are asked for password confirmation so it should in theory catch typos so that account with wrong (and unknown) credentials cannot be made at the time of creation.
 * Runs in a terminal
 * Select password properties
   - Lengths can be anywhere between 4 and 255 although, 16 is highly recommended (it is default and you won't have to manually set it)!
 Any greater will most likely not be necessary but the choice is yours.